Make your savings work for you with a 2.2% APY, easy access and no hidden fees.

 How do I apply?

-Applying with Ally is a fully online process and you can open an account in as little as 10 minutes:
+Applying with Ally is done all online, and in as little as 10 minutes:

 - Go to Ally’s website.

 - Select Open account.

 - Select whether you’re new to Ally, a current customer or have already started an application.
 Click Next step.

 - Indicate the account you’re interested in and your opening deposit.
 Then click Add this product.

 - Proceed through the rest of the steps, entering your personal information, financial details and finally enrolling in online banking.

 To open the online savings account, you’ll need to meet Ally’s eligibility requirements:

 - Be a citizen or a legal permanent resident of the US.

 - Be 18 or older.